 Personal mentoring and small group support are key vehicles for formation in discipleship.
 Here we seek to deliver formative teaching which is oriented to the process of discipleship and provide a context in which that teaching can be applied to daily life with the support of a mentor and small group.

 Discipleship Groups (formerly known as Connect Groups) is one of the tools we are using to grow passionate disciples here at St. Francis de Sales and we are excited to offer rolling start dates with a limited amount of groups available throughout the year.
-Contact Ricardo Valdez - rvaldez@stfrancisholland.org - with questions or if you'd like to discuss participating in a group.
+Contact the parish office (formation@stfrancisholland.org or 616-392-6700 - with questions or if you'd like to discuss participating in a group.

 Objective